FirminEx/Lightning-confettis/README.md

-Lightning Confetti

-You can always edit the DB (I recommend the VSCode extension SQLite3 Editor)

-LNBITS_API_KEY

 # Lightning Confetti

 Showcase the Lightning network payment.
 Users who successfully made a payment get a confettis on logging.
 Regular user can try to pay.